mattwaite/sportsdatabook/_book/09-multipleregression.md

 ## See spec(...) for full column specifications.
 ```

-So one way to show how successful a basketball team was for a game is to show the differential between the team's score and the opponnent's score.
+So one way to show how successful a basketball team was for a game is to show the differential between the team's score and the opponent's score.
 Score a lot more than the opponent = good, score a lot less than the opponent = bad.
 And, relatively speaking, the more the better.
 So let's create that differential.

 ```r